kubedb/docs/docs/concepts/databases/mysql.md

 #### spec.podTemplate.spec.serviceAccountName

- `serviceAccountName` is an optional field supported by KubeDB Operator (version 0.13.0 and higher) that can be used to specify a custom service account to fine tune role based access control.
+ `serviceAccountName` is an optional field supported by KubeDB Operator (version 0.13.0 and higher) that can be used to specify a custom service account to fine-tune role-based access control.

  If this field is left empty, the KubeDB operator will create a service account name matching MySQL crd name.
 Role and RoleBinding that provide necessary access permissions will also be generated automatically for this service account.